 - Ticks that spread Lyme disease

 For dogs that spend their days outdoors, offer cooling comforts.
 You already know a canopy over a kennel or dog house provides shade.
 But you can go one step further and offer your favorite pooch a cooling mat.
-These work much like an electric blanket, but instead of getting warm they cool the surface of the waterproof mat.
+These work a lot like an electric blanket, but instead of getting warm, they cool the surface of the waterproof mat.
 If you don't have access to an electrical outlet outdoors, elevated mesh dog hammocks can also be breezy during summer.

 After a day of seaside adventures:

 - Give your dog a bath to remove sea lice and saltwater residue.

 - Examine the skin for any signs of sunburn or stings.

 - Watch for limping, since the extra strain of running in the sand can cause pulled muscles.

 Whether your pet lives outside or just plays in the yard, they should always have water available.
 During the summer, water evaporates quickly, so consider investing in a self-watering bowl that refills continually.
 This helps make sure your dog is always drinking fresh, muck-free water.